mehrdad-nateghi/Docker-Notes/README.md

 ### 28. how to pull an image ###
 > docker pull mosh/hello-docker
 ### 29. How to push an image?
 2 ###
-> - docker tag firstimage YOUR_DOCKERHUB_NAME/firstimage
+> - docker tag local-image:tagname userName/imageName:tag
-> - docker push YOUR_DOCKERHUB_NAME/firstimage
+> - docker push userName/imageName:tag
 ### 30. Docker is built on basic ... concept. ###
 > Linux
 ### 31. Linux distributions called ...
 (5) ###